TheAssassin/galaxy-calculator/README.md

 * [Travis Builds](https://travis-ci.org/github/Light-Wizzard/galaxy-calculator)
 * [AppVeyor Builds](https://ci.appveyor.com/project/Light-Wizzard/galaxy-calculator)

-Windows (Tested on 7 and 10): Download zip and extract it, and run the file galaxy-calculator.exe inside of the deploy folder, working on installer, see below.
+Windows (Tested on 7 and 10 let me know if 8 works): Download zip and extract it, and run the file galaxy-calculator.exe inside of the deploy folder, working on installer, see below.

 These are other versions of the program that I made by hand: